U.N. inspectors ready to verify any Iran nuclear deal, chief says

 Under Monday's Iran-IAEA agreement, Tehran will provide inspectors access to the Gchine uranium mine and the Arak heavy water production plant within three months.
 The IAEA had previously asked for this but Iran had ignored it until now.

 As part of six first steps to be taken by February 11, Iran will also give the agency information about new research reactors and enrichment facilities it has said it plans to build.
-The IAEA needs such information to fulfill its mandate to ensure there are no military aspects to the nuclear program.
+The IAEA needs such information to fulfil its mandate to ensure there are no military aspects to the nuclear programme.

 But the initial steps do not appear to include requested design information about the Arak research reactor, a plant of deep concern for the West as it can yield plutonium for bombs once it starts up.
 Iran says it is for peaceful purposes only.

-The agreement also makes no direct mention of the IAEA's stalled investigation into what it calls the possible military dimensions to Iran's nuclear program.
+The agreement also makes no direct mention of the IAEA's stalled investigation into what it calls the possible military dimensions to Iran's nuclear programme.
 Tehran says it is an entirely peaceful energy project.

 As part of that inquiry, the U.N. agency has long wanted to visit Iran's Parchin military base, where it believes tests relevant to nuclear detonations took place a decade ago.